 Location, location, location.
-That is the basic mantra when one wants to start a Retail Business in any city or town in the country.
-The location can make or mar your business, and a number of factors need to be considered while deciding where to set up your store, which include visibility, traffic movement and affordability of the space you are going to rent out.
+That is the basic mantra when one wants to start a Retail Store Business in any city or town in the country.
+The location can make or mar your business, and a number of factors need to be considered while deciding where to set up your store, which includes visibility, traffic movement and affordability of the space you are going to rent out.

-Depending on the kind of retail business you are setting up, you should look at the demographic of the population around your establishment.
+Depending on the kind of retail store business you are setting up, you should look at the demographic of the population around your establishment.
 People should be able to afford the goods that you are selling.
 If the products are high-priced, you should do enough research to find out if high-earning members of society are situated close to your shop.
-Or if you are setting up a convenience store that sells goods like groceries, vegetables, milk and milk products, then it is better if it is a residential area, where there is enough movement of people and is at a shorter distance from a cluster of houses.
+Or if you are setting up a convenience store that sells goods like groceries, vegetables, milk and milk products, then it is better if it is in a residential area, where there is enough movement of people and is at a shorter distance from a cluster of houses.

-For once-in-a-lifetime purchases, like furniture, precious jewellery and antiques, you should look at highend streets with neighbouring shops complementing your establishment.
-Except convenience stores, all other kinds of retail businesses need sufficient and convenient parking availability and easy access from the street.
+For once-in-a-lifetime purchases, like furniture, precious jewellery and antiques, you should look at high-end streets with neighbouring shops complementing your establishment.
+Except for convenience stores, all other kinds of retail businesses need sufficient and convenient parking availability and easy access from the street.
 You could drive away your customers if you are unable to offer sufficient parking spaces, especially in a city like Bengaluru, which is dogged by perennial traffic jams.

 CUSTOMERS TEND TO GROUP PRODUCTS INTO THREE MAJOR CATEGORIES:

 CONVENIENCE, SHOPPING, AND SPECIALTY GOODS

 When picking a city, a Retail store outlet should look at the population, trading area, competition, total business conducted and the number of people with purchasing power.
 After choosing the area, one needs to look at the types of people staying close by, the street traffic and the neighbourhood matching the products you are putting on offer.